 One of the few accessories included with the iPad is a USB Power Adapter, which will charge the device from a 110V wall outlet.
 Easy–all wall chargers are the same, right?
 Unfortunately, no.

 If you look closely at the specs on the adapter, you’ll see different amp ratings depending on the model of iPad you have.
-The iPad 1, 2 and 3 came standard with a 10 watt, 2.1 amp charger.
-The iPad 4 and the new iPad Air include a 2.4 amp charger.
-The iPad Mini, iPhone and iPod Touch all come with a 1 amp charger.
+The iPad Air, 9.7″ iPad Pro and iPad Mini 3 and 4 come with a 10 watt, 2.1 amp charger.
+The iPad 4 and the 12.9″ iPad Pro include a 2.4 amp charger.
+The original iPad Mini, iPhone and iPod Touch all come with a 1 amp charger.
 The difference between 2.1 and 2.4 amps isn’t really worth worrying about, so we’ll just call them 1 amp and 2 amp chargers.

 The full size iPads have large screens, which require a large battery to deliver that great battery life (this is especially true for Retina display iPads).
 The higher 2 amp charger allows the larger battery to charge more quickly than when using the traditional 1 amp adapter.
 It will take around 4-6 hours to charge a completely drained iPad battery, depending on the model.